Lumiera

 libgdl-lum.so.0 -> /usr/local/lib/libgdl-lum.so.0.0.0

 or similar.
-The same holds true for libgdl-lum.so.0 if you needed to build it explicitly for your system.
-If any if these libraries are not listed, investigate why before continuing.
+The same applies to other custom libraries you needed to build explicitly for your system.
+If any of these libraries are not listed, you’ll have to see why before you can continue.

 Building Lumiera

-Next, after having built and installed the prerequisite libraries, go into the workspace directory to retrieve the Lumiera source code and build it.
+Next, after having built and installed the external libraries, go into the workspace directory and retrieve the Lumiera source code.
+Thereafter, build Lumiera by invoking the scons build

 git clone git://git.lumiera.org/LUMIERA